-Paige is a multidisciplinary artist who is critically acclaimed as a performer, director, choreographer and playwright.
-Paige is also known for her effective fusion of theatre, hip-hop, dance and education.
+Paige Hernandez, a Baltimore native, is a multidisciplinary artist who is critically acclaimed as a performer, director, choreographer and playwright.
+Paige is most notably known for her effective fusion of theatre, hip-hop, dance and education.
+She has nearly twenty years of experience in arts administration, arts education, creating new works, producing and performing.

-With her company B-FLY ENTERTAINMENT, Paige tours internationally with her original works including Liner Notes, The Nayika Project, 7th Street Echo , All the Way Live!, Havana Hop and Paige in Full: A B-girl’s Visual Mixtape.
+With her company B-FLY ENTERTAINMENT, Paige tours internationally with her original works for multicultural and multigenerational hip hop audiences.
+These works include Liner Notes, The Nayika Project, 7th Street Echo, All the Way Live!
+Havana Hop, PAIGE IN FULL and her hip hopera, Stomping Grounds.

 In 2011, Paige started her own company, B-FLY ENTERTAINMENT.